rasmustaarnby/Surreal/README.md

 ```

 > **Note**
-> Using `fetch()` will return the whole related records.
+> Using `fetch()` will return all the attributes of the fetched record.
 >
 > Since SELECT also affects the related record attributes, Laragear Surreal will automatically add the fetched attributes to the columns when not selecting all the attributes with `*`, which makes it overridable when using `select()`.

 #### Joins